adenueltech/new-suiwork/README.md

 ### Project Documentation

 - **Escrow Testing Guide**: [docs/escrow-testing-guide.md](docs/escrow-testing-guide.md) - Step-by-step guide for testing the escrow smart contract functionality
+- **Database Scripts**: [scripts/README.md](scripts/README.md) - Information about database schema update scripts

+### Database Management

+If you encounter database-related errors, you may need to update your database schema:

+1. **Update Proposals Table**: If you see errors related to missing columns in the proposals table, run the SQL script at [scripts/update-proposals-schema.sql](scripts/update-proposals-schema.sql) in your Supabase SQL Editor.

 ## 📄 License